 The FDA-approved label for Provigil lists common side effects including headache, dizziness, nervousness, anxiety, back pain, cold symptoms, nausea, upset stomach, and diarrhea.

-Rare but serious side effects listed for Provigil can include severe rash, hypersensitivity and allergic reactions, and psychiatric symptoms such as psychosis, depression, or mania.
+Rare but serious side effects listed for Provigil can include severe rash, hypersensitivity and allergic reactions, persistent sleepiness, and psychiatric symptoms such as psychosis, depression, or mania.

 For more details about this treatment, visit: